-Water: I recommend drinking at least 2-3 liters of water daily.
+Water: Consider drinking at least 2-3 liters of water daily.
 Personally, I’ve tracked my daily water intake by using a 2-liter jug.
 I fill up the jug twice a day, and I need to finish all of it by the end of the day.
-To make water more palatable, you can make tea or add sugar-free flavored powders, or add a squeeze of Mio.
+To make water more palatable, you can make tea, add sugar-free flavored powders, or add a squeeze of Mio.

 Potassium: This can be supplemented by taking LoSalt (or Morton’s LiteSalt), which is reduced-sodium salt that has more potassium than you can find in potassium supplements.
 You can season your foods with LoSalt, or you can add a small amount to your drinks throughout the day.
 Each 1/4 teaspoon serving of LoSalt provides 450 mg of potassium, whereas potassium supplements are limited by the FDA to less than 100 mg.

 Sodium: You can generously salt your foods, or use bouillon cubes, which are small cubes of dehydrated vegetables, sodium, and seasonings that are combined with hot water to drink.
 These cubes contain about 2 g of sodium each.
 If you’re worried about consuming too much salt, note that salt restriction recommendations actually lack credible evidence.

 Many people on a low carb diet notice that they have fewer bowel movements than before.
 Some find this to be convenient, and others find it disconcerting.
-If you would prefer to use the bathroom more regularly, I recommend adding more fiber to your diet.
+If you would prefer to use the bathroom more regularly, consider adding more fiber to your diet.

 Here are some low carb foods with plenty of fiber: